 The Streamlined Procedure

-The Streamlined Procedure, created by the IRS is a pardon for expats to catch up on their forms with no penalties and double taxation.
-So, even if you’re not filing taxes while living abroad, it’s not too late to correct it!
+The Streamlined Procedure, created by the IRS is a pardon for American expats.
+It allows you to catch up on forms within the tax year with no penalties and double taxation.
+It’s a tax preparation process that is very helpful.

 However, this pardon will NOT apply to Americans abroad who willfully refuse to file taxes.